History of the FIFA World Cup: International football before 1930

 The first official international football match was played in 1872 in Glasgow between Scotland and England, although at this stage the sport was rarely played outside Great Britain.

 At the end of the 19th century, games that were considered the "football world championship" were meetings between leading English and Scottish clubs, like the 1895 game between Sunderland A.F.C. and the Heart of Midlothian F.C., which Sunderland won.

 By the twentieth century, football had gained ground all around the world and national football associations were being founded.
 The first official international match outside the British Isles was played between Uruguay and Argentina in Montevideo in July 1902.
-The Fédération Internationale de Football Association (FIFA) was founded in Paris on 22 May 1904 – comprising football associations from France, Belgium (the preceding two teams having played their first national against each other earlier in the month), Denmark, the Netherlands, Spain, Sweden, and Switzerland, with Germany pledging to join.
+The Fédération Internationale de Football Association (FIFA) was founded in Paris on 21 May 1904 – comprising football associations from France, Belgium (the preceding two teams having played their first national against each other earlier in the month), Denmark, the Netherlands, Spain, Sweden, and Switzerland, with Germany pledging to join.

 As football began to increase in popularity, it was contested as an IOC-recognized Olympic sport at the 1900 and 1904 Summer Olympics, as well as at the 1906 Intercalated Games, before becoming an official FIFA-supervised Olympic competition at the 1908 Summer Olympics.
 Organised by England's Football Association, the event was for amateur players only and was regarded suspiciously as a show rather than a competition.
 The England national amateur football team won the event in both 1908 and 1912.

 There was an attempt made by FIFA to organize an international football tournament between nations outside of the Olympic framework in 1906 and this took place in Switzerland.
 These were very early days for international football and the official history of FIFA describes the competition as having been a failure.

 With the Olympic event continuing to be contested only between amateur teams, competitions involving professional teams also started to appear.
 The Torneo Internazionale Stampa Sportiva, held in Turin in 1908, was one of the first, and the following year; Sir Thomas Lipton organized the Sir Thomas Lipton Trophy, also held in Turin.
 Both tournaments were contested between individual clubs (not national teams), each one of which represented an entire nation.
 For this reason, neither was really a direct forerunner of the World Cup, but notwithstanding that, the Thomas Lipton Trophy is sometimes described as The First World Cup, at the expense of its less well-known Italian predecessor.

 In 1914, FIFA agreed to recognize the Olympic tournament as a "world football championship for amateurs", and took responsibility for organizing the event.
+However, the outbreak of the First World War led to the cancellation of the 1916 Summer Olympics.
+The tournament that was played that year instead was the inaugural edition of the competition now known as the Copa América.
+That same year, CONMEBOL, the South American continental confederation, was founded.

-This led the way for the world's first intercontinental football competition, at the 1920 Summer Olympics, won by Belgium.
+Olympic football resumed at the 1920 Summer Olympics, won by Belgium.
 Uruguay won the tournaments in 1924 and 1928.